g-ford/cradle/part7/README.markdown

     assign :: Parser ((Char, Char), Char)
     assign = letter <+> literal '=' <+> digit

 Now that reads almost exactly like the definition of assignment.
 The combinator `<+>` is a left associative sequence operator.
-This will only apply the second parser if the first is succesfull, and will return the two successes combined in a pair.
+This will only apply the second parser if the first is succesful and will return the two successes combined in a pair.
 Multiple applications of `<+>` will create nested pairs.

     -- Sequence operator that pairs up two parsers infixl 6 <+>